microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/DataverseLink/FabricWorkshop/readme.md

 Table-Valued Functions: \[dbo\].\[GetEnumTranslations\]

 d.
-Execute the script and validate the views are created on the
+Execute the script and validate the views are created

 ```{=html}
 <!-- -->